Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - even higher spaces like 6 and 9 dimensions, supporting cubic, conic, quantum theory topics

 To optimize performance, simple problem can therefore solved by simple methods and use higher dimensions if needed.

+# Geometric Algebra dimension

+There are several different geometric dimension systems, declared as Gp,q[,r]:
+- p are coordinate axes which square to 1
+- q square to -1
+- r squares to 0

+For example,

+- G3 uses three real axes e1, e2 and e3 with e1² = e2² = e3² = 1 unit values.
+- G3,0,1 PGA is projective geometric algebra which is often used for (game) graphics
+- G3,1 CRA compass ruler algebra is the CGA flavor for 2D and used in the Introduction book of Hildenbrand to explain GA
+- G4,1 CGA see next section
+- G5,3 GAC is an algebra for conics
+- G8,2 (?)
+Double CGA adds objects like quadrics, tori and cylinders
+- G9,7 (?)
+Cubic CGA adds cubics
+- there are many other ones like G2, G3, G3,3, G9 etc.

+The choosen dimension has influence on
+- the capabilities
+- how much memory is necessary to store the geometric objects

 # Conformal Geometric Algebra, CGA